codeleventh/anklish/README.md

   --max-cards-to-add <value>
                            The maximum number of cards to be added to the deck (10 as a default) -max, --max-unlearned-cards <value>
-                           The maximum number of unlearned cards allowed in the deck (taking into account the existing ones).
-                           This parameter (if it isn't greater) takes precedence over previous one
+                           The maximum number of unlearned cards allowed in the deck (taking into account the existing ones) This parameter (if it isn't greater) takes precedence over previous one -rev, --reversible       Parameter that adds reversed copy of card along with the regular one
   <input_file>             Input file containing the word list
   --help                   Print help and exit
 ```